Democrats press White House to make expanded child tax credit, other benefits permanent in ‘families plan’

 For now, Biden’s upcoming $1.8 trillion families package aims to set aside $300 billion in education funding, including a program to make two-year community colleges tuition free; $225 billion for child-care support; and $225 billion for paid family and medical leave.
 Biden’s plan is expected to include additional sums for prekindergarten instruction and enhanced health insurance subsidies, with the goal of financing the new investments with tax increases on wealthy Americans.

-Multiple people familiar with the White House’s thinking confirmed the early contours of the package to The Washington Post this past weekend, cautioning that it could change before it is released.
-The White House did not respond to a request for comment, and the president’s top aides declined to offer new details about the families proposal at a news conference Monday.
+People familiar with the White House’s thinking confirmed the early contours of the package to The Washington Post this past weekend, cautioning that it could change before it is released.
+The White House did not respond to a request for comment.

+By late Tuesday, White House officials still seemed inclined to reject demands to permanently extend the Child Tax Credit.
+In a partial concession, though, the administration is likely to endorse making permanent a measure to ensure the poorest families receive the full size of benefit, according to two people in communication with the White House who requested anonymity to describe the deliberations.

+While the amount of the child benefit may shrink substantially after 2025 under Biden’s plan, the White House’s plan is expected to try and avert a return to the original structure of the credit, which shut out millions of families too poor to qualify, the sources said.

 Biden seeks huge funding increases for education, health care and environmental protection in first budget request to Congress